Brain-WP/BrainMonkey/docs/functions-bulk.md

 ]);
 ```

-This means that using `bulkDefine()` is not actually possible to define a function that returns a
+This means that using `bulkDefine()` does not allow you to define a function that returns a
-callable, in that case `when()` will do just fine.
+callable.
+In that case, `when()` will do just fine.

 It is also possible to pass function names as array item _values_ and without keys (implicit
-numeric keys), in that case the return value for the functions will be anything is passed as
+numeric keys).
+In that case, the return value for the functions will be the value that is passed as
-second argument to `bulkDefine()`, or `null` if no second argument is used.
+the second argument to `bulkDefine()`, or `null` if no second argument is used.

 Example: